hec9571/FInalProjectDS201/README.md

 Knowing this looking at Greeklife in comparision to GPA what we see is an almost symtrical representation between the 2 groups with a small mere difference in grades being noticed.
 In addition something interesting noticed is that the No catergory contained a couple of outlier GPAs that are below 2.0.

 ![Unknown-2](https://user-images.githubusercontent.com/72221286/168394315-5e4179c1-0dbe-42ad-afbe-837a16312a7c.png)

+### Variable Correlation

+We next ran statistical analyses for on our chosen predictors alongside GPA.
+For each quantiative variable, we first visualized the distribution of the data with a histogram to check for normality then performed a correlation test to check for predictive power on GPA.
+All but one of the distributions analyzed had right-skewed distributions and did not have normality.